Understanding Adversarial Machine Learning: Threats and Challenges

 Here are some of the biggest challenges in AML and what needs to be done:

-1. Balancing Accuracy, Robustness, and Fairness
+1. How Can We Balance Accuracy, Robustness, and Fairness in AI?

 AI models need to be accurate, but focusing only on accuracy can make them easier to fool.
 Robustness means making the AI resistant to attacks, but this can lower accuracy.
 Fairness ensures that AI does not favor one group over another, but making an AI fair might also reduce accuracy or robustness.